ArduPilot/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 Be aware that in this state the aircraft may be very slow to respond to large control inputs and disturbances.
 The pilot should be extremely careful to put minimal stick inputs into the aircraft to avoid the possibility of a crash.

-Test Alt Hold
+Test AltHold
 -------------

-This test will allow to test the altitude controler and unsure the stability of your aircraft.
+This test will allow to test the altitude controller and ensure the stability of your aircraft.

 1. Check :ref:`MOT_HOVER_LEARN <MOT_HOVER_LEARN>` is set to 2.
-This will allow the controler to learn by itself the correct hover value when flying.
+This will allow the controller to learn by itself the correct hover value when flying.

-2. Take off in Stabilise and increase altitude to 5m.
-Switch to Alt_Hold and be ready to switch back to Stabilize.
+2. Take off in STABILIZE and increase altitude to 5m.
+Switch to AltHold and be ready to switch back to STABILIZE.
 If the aircraft is hovering at a very low hover throttle value you may hear a reasonably fast oscillation in the motors.
 Ensure the aircraft has spent at least 30 seconds in hover to let the hover throttle parameter converge to the correct value.
 Land and disarm the aircraft.

-3. Set those parameter on ground and disarm preferably (confident pilot could try to set them in flight with GCS or CH6 tuning knob):
+3. Set these parameters on ground and preferably disarm  (A confident pilot could set them in flight with GCS or CH6 tuning knob):

   - :ref:`PSC_ACCZ_I <PSC_ACCZ_I>` to 2 x :ref:`MOT_THST_HOVER <MOT_THST_HOVER>`
   - :ref:`PSC_ACCZ_P <PSC_ACCZ_P>` to :ref:`MOT_THST_HOVER <MOT_THST_HOVER>`

-Alt Hold starts to move up and down the position and velocity controllers may need to be reduced by 50%.
+AltHold starts to move up and down the position and velocity controllers may need to be reduced by 50%.
 These values are: :ref:`PSC_POSZ_P <PSC_POSZ_P>` and :ref:`PSC_VELZ_P <PSC_VELZ_P>`.

 Evaluating the aircraft tune
 ----------------------------

-Most pilots will look to move to Autotune as quickly as possible once their aircraft can hover safely in Alt Hold.
+Most pilots will look to move to Autotune as quickly as possible once their aircraft can hover safely in AltHold.
 Before Autotune is run the pilot should ensure that the current tune is good enough to recover from the repeated tests run by Autotune.
 To test the current state of tune:

-1. Take off in Alt Hold or Stabilize
+1. Take off in AltHold or STABILIZE
 2. Apply small roll and pitch inputs.
-Start with 5 degree inputs and releasing the stick to centre, pitch, left, right, roll forward back, then all 4 points on the diagonal.
+Start with 5 degree inputs and releasing the stick to centre, pitch, left, right, roll forward back, then all 4 points on the diagonal
-3. Increase inputs gradually to full stick deflection.
+3. Increase inputs gradually to full stick deflection
-4. Go to full stick deflection and letting the sticks spring back to centre.
+4. Go to full stick deflection and letting the sticks spring back to centre

 If the aircraft begins to overshoot significantly or oscillate after the stick input, halt the tests before the situation begins to endanger the aircraft.
 The aircraft may require manual tuning (:ref:`see next section <Manual tuning of Roll and Pitch>`) before autotune can be run.

 To test the stabilization loops independent of the input shaping, set the parameter: :ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>` to 0.

-1. Take off in Alt Hold or Stabilize
+1. Take off in AltHold or STABILIZE
 2. Hold a roll or pitch input
-3. Release the stick and observe the overshoot as the aircraft levels itself.
+3. Release the stick and observe the overshoot as the aircraft levels itself
 4. Gradually increase the stick deflection to 100%

 Halt the tests if the aircraft overshoots level significantly or if the aircraft oscillates, the aircraft may require manual tuning (:ref:`see next section <Manual tuning of Roll and Pitch>`) before autotune can be run.